Here are some tips to help you make the most of your 15 minutes based on what you need assistance with.

-We offer 15-minute, drop-in virtual advising sessions to answer quick career questions or offer suggestions on application materials.
+Drop in for a 15 minute session.
+Get your quick career questions answered or get feedback on application materials.
 No appointment needed!
-(If you want more in-depth assistance requiring longer than 15 minutes, we recommend you make an online appointment.)
+(If you want more in-depth assistance requiring longer than 15 minutes, we recommend you make an appointment.)

 Drop-in hours: Mondays – Thursdays from 2 – 4 p.m.
-Mountain Time, during the fall and spring semesters when classes are in session
+Mountain Time, during the fall and spring semesters when classes are in session.
+Please note that you will be seen on a first come, first served, basis, and wait times may vary.

 When you are ready to join a drop-in session, click the link below that corresponds with what day it is.
 From there, log into your Handshake account to get the Zoom link.